FAQs

 10. Why aren’t there more chargers at each site?

-11. How is the time charge set?
+11. How is the charging fee set?

 The average cost of our sites is about $100,000 to develop.
 Annual fixed costs and overheads are about $6,500 per site.
+We also have to pay for the power you put into your vehicle.
+We have to recover these costs to allow us to expand when new charging needs are identified.

 12. There are two chargers, DC and AC; why are there not two separate charging bays?